6 Things That Surprised Me About Virgin Voyages

 There were various non-fitness and wellness activities, but fewer than on other lines, certainly on my cruise.

 There were at a number of gaming sessions and a quizzes held, often in the evening in the Social Club, which also had games, games tables and a small arcade available.
-There was also a Foodie based quiz held in the Roundabout most days.
+You’d also find a Foodie based quiz held in the Roundabout most days.
 Outside there was a Seahorse racing event held in the Athletic Club, and an adult painting a mural event.

 But I think it is fair to say there was less organised non-fitness and wellness activities than on other lines.
 Certainly, on my cruise.
 So that is something to consider if that is important to you and check in with recent daily programs to see how that evolves.